I guess it was the sermon on the Trinity

 feel and sound more compatible

-to the theologies of the era’s many cultures
+to the theologies of the era’s many poly-theistic religions.

 But, as usual, I needed not to say anything.